cloudberrydb/cloudberrydb/gpdb-doc/README.md

 # Greenplum Database End-User Documentation

-The latest check-ins to this repo are automatically built and published to [http://docs-greenplum-db-staging.cfapps.io](http://docs-greenplum-db-staging.cfapps.io).
+The latest Greenplum Database documentation is available at [https://docs.greenplum.org](https://docs.greenplum.org).

-Greenplum Database provides the full source for end-user documentation in DITA XML format.
-You can build the DITA XML into HTML output using [Bookbinder](https://github.com/cloudfoundry-incubator/bookbinder) and the DITA Open Toolkit (DITA-OT).
+Greenplum Database provides the full source for end-user documentation.
+The documentation is in a combination of DITA XML and markdown formats.
+You can build source documentation into HTML output using [Bookbinder](https://github.com/cloudfoundry-incubator/bookbinder) and the DITA Open Toolkit (DITA-OT).

-Bookbinder is a Ruby gem that binds together a unified documentation web application from markdown, html, and/or DITA source material.
+Bookbinder is a Ruby gem that binds together a unified documentation web application from markdown, html, and DITA source material.
 The source material for bookbinder must be stored either in local directories or in GitHub repositories.
 Bookbinder runs [middleman](http://middlemanapp.com/) to produce a Rackup app that can be deployed locally or as a Web application.

 This document contains instructions for building the local Greenplum Database documentation.
 It contains the sections: